What is a Watch List?

 A watch list is a list of securities that regulators, brokerages, research firms, or other entities are interested in monitoring.

-For example, Moody’s, Standard & Poor’s, and Fitch evaluate companies, countries, states and other entities and assign a creditworthiness .
+For example, Moody’s, Standard & Poor’s, and Fitch evaluate companies, countries, states and other entities and assign a creditworthiness rating.
 These evaluations involve reviewing a company’s competitive environment, financial performance and management ability.
-When the agency has concerns about a company in light of its current and wants to see how the company performs for a while before changing the company’s , it the company on a watch list.
+When the ratings agency has concerns about a company in light of its current rating and wants to see how the company performs for a while before changing the company’s credit rating, it puts the company on a watch list.
 This means the agency may lower the company's credit rating.

-Being placed on a watch list can be harmful to a company’s shareholders andbecause it is generally a predecessor to receiving a lower , regulatory investigation or other significant negative event.
+Being placed on a watch list can be harmful to a company’s shareholders and lenders because it is generally a predecessor to receiving a lower credit rating, regulatory investigation or other significant negative event.
 As mentioned, however, being placed on a watch list can also be a benign event.